 This sounds great, but what does it mean for your process?
 Let’s say you have a photo of a woman with red hair or wearing orange.
 When you upload your photo to Facet, our platform reads the image and sees what objects are in it.
 Then, it creates masks for each object.
 You’ll have a mask for the girl, her face, her clothes, and the background wall.
 You can select individual layers or groups of layers, for example 'all foreground layers.'
 You can then edit the premade masks, quickly lightening the background or recoloring the model’s hair.
 You can also tell Facet to “match the colors to another image, but don't make her skin tone purple.”

 When you are working on one photo, the time savings are delightful; when you are working across an entire photoshoot, they are remarkable.
 Export your content aware layers to Photoshop having saved hours by avoiding the lasso tool.
 Or use auto-masking in Facet to easily apply filters and effects across all your photos since photos from the same shoot will have similar auto-generated masks, giving you more time to keep your creativity - and your images - fresh.
 Welcome to the right tool for the job.

 From designers, to artists, to those working in social media - our users keep telling us how much time Facet saves them, and we couldn’t ask for a better compliment.
-If you haven’t tried Facet yet, good news: right now get 50% off Facet Pro for new users.
+If you haven’t tried Facet yet, good news: right now it's free to try Facet for new users.
 Existing users, you’re already in the know, so log on in and keep creating.